Yonas-meharites/Wazuh-Documentation-4.9-Master/source/index.rst

 About
 ============================

-Yohannes Iyob Tekle, a Sweden-based Information Security Consultant working remotely for a Dubai-based company, developed the Read the Docs website for the Wazuh community.
-His contribution aims to enhance the accessibility and usability of the documentation for all users.
+Yohannes Iyob Tekle, a Sweden-based Information Security Consultant, independently developed an unofficial Read the Docs version of the Wazuh documentation, based on publicly available materials from the Wazuh project.